dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/MergeDataFromFile.md

   only work correctly if the table into which you are inserting/updating has primary keys.

-{% include splice_snippets/importcolvals.md %}
 ## About Timestamp Formats   {#TimestampFormats}

-{% include splice_snippets/importtimestampformats.md %}
+The `timestampFormat` parameter specifies the format of timestamps in your input data.
+You can set this to `null` if either of these conditions is true:

+* there are no time columns in the file
+* all time stamps in the input match the `Java.sql.Timestamp` default format, which is: \"*yyyy-MM-dd HH:mm:ss*\".

+All of the timestamps in the file you are importing must use the same format.
+{: .noteIcon}

+The [Importing Data Tutorial: Input Parameters](tutorials_ingest_importparams.html) topic provides detailed information about timestamp formats and handling.

-Please see *[Working With Date and Time Values](developers_fundamentals_dates.html)* for information working with timestamps, dates, and times.
+[Working With Date and Time Values](developers_fundamentals_dates.html) in our Developer's Guide discusses working with date, time, and timestamp values in Splice Machine.

 ## Examples   {#Examples}

-The examples in this section illustrate using different timestamp formats and different string delimiter characters.
+The examples in this section illustrate using different timestamp formats and different string delimiter characters with `SYSCS_UTIL.SYSCS_MERGE_DATA_FROM_FILE.`

 ### Example 1: Specifying a timestamp format for an entire table